-It is a revelation to some, and thirty-year-old news to others, TROUT SPEY IS HERE!
+It is a revelation to some, and twenty-year-old news to others, TROUT SPEY IS HERE!
 I started fishing streamers for redbands in the 1990's.
 While fishing for summer steelhead with single hand rods and lines designed by Jim Teeny, there were days when I caught fair numbers of large trout.
 Earth tone Woolly Buggers were especially productive.
 After the introduction of Skagit shooting head systems during this same period, covering water at depth became much easier.
 The Spey outfits at the time (mostly 9-weights) were too large for most of the steelhead we encountered, let alone the average trout which felt tiny.
 Possibly the first company to really address this situation was G. Loomis, who brought out a rod that was a 5/6 weight.
 I used mine quite a bit for both summer steelhead and trout.
 It was a pretty good trout rod, but the Spey lines at the time really didn't do it justice and the rod didn't catch on.
 Then around 2004, G. Loomis brought out the RoaringRiver series of rods with over twenty different models.
 One of them was an 11' - #5 rated for a 350-grain head.
 Scientific Anglers brought out a series of short Skagit heads made for short, lightweight two-handers.
 It was a marriage made in heaven.
 A couple of my employees adapted to this new tackle, and I used my new outfit quite a bit as well, but at the time we were all so in love with steelhead that trout didn't get as much attention as they should have.
 Trout Spey was still ahead of its time.
 The biggest reasons were that a 5-weight Spey rod is still a little large for Oregon trout, and anglers of the era were pretty much hide-bound to nymphs and dry flies.

 So, why use a two-hander for trout?
 There are several reasons: it is a lot of fun, it is very productive, and you can cover masses of water very efficiently.
 A two-hander will give you a brand new view of rivers that have become too familiar.